Frequently Asked Questions

 1. Who do I see on my campus about resources for military-connected students?

-Each CCAC campus has an MVS Facilitator to support military-connected students.
+Each CCAC campus has an OMVS Facilitator to support military-connected students.
 Please see Military and Veterans webpage to find your campus Veterans Services Facilitator.

 2. How do I to start my VA educational benefits at CCAC?

 You can find steps for starting your benefits on our getting started page.

 Military connected students are all eligible for in-state, in-county rates, which can be obtained by following the instructions on our in-state, in-county rates page.

 4. Do I need to come to OMVS every semester?